Umair-Fareed/autobloggerai/README.md

 # autobloggerai
-# WordPress Poster
+# AutoBlogger AI - an AI-powered article writing solution for WordPress.

-WordPress Poster is a Python tool designed to automate content generation and WordPress publishing.
+AutoBlogger is a Python tool designed to automate content generation and WordPress publishing.
 It reads article titles from a spreadsheet, uses AI language models to generate articles, inserts image placeholders, and publishes the content to a WordPress site.
 It includes both a graphical user interface (GUI) and command-line interface for flexibility.

 ## Features